ballerina-attic/ballerina-honeycomb/README.md

 - -d represents the dataset you are going to send your trace data to.

- You can observe the service performance by making some http requests to the above services.
+ You can observe the service performance by making some HTTP requests to the above services.
 This is made easy for you as there is a client program implemented.
 You can start the client program by opening another terminal and navigating to ballerina-honeycomb/guide and run the below command